phetw/blog/src/posts/automate-project-versioning-changelog.md

 ---
 ![Changes are inevitable](/img/nathan-anderson-388399-unsplash.jpg "Changes are inevitable")

 Recently, I was assigned to plan for the project versioning and change log on an Angular project.
-In this article, I will shared my solution and I hope that this can guide you more or less.
+I found a suitable solution and I would like to share it to anyone who is looking for the similar solution.

 ## Why versioning and CHANGELOG ?

-Simple.
-Changes are inevitable in software development and documentation on changes is a must, especially you are building public packages or APIs that a lot of projects depends on.
+Changes are inevitable in software development and documentation on changes is a must, especially when you are building public packages or APIs that a lot of projects depends on.

-## It's hard and boring
+## But it's hard and boring

 Yes, I definitely agreed to that.
 It's a repetitive work, but we are a programmer we write code to solve problems.
 So, why not automate it ?

 ## Versioning standard

-[Semantic versioning](https://semver.org/) is the basic versioning standard for most of the packages or projects, and in this article I will follow this standard.
+[Semantic versioning](https://semver.org/) is the basic versioning standard for most of the packages or projects, and through this article I will follow this standard.

 ## When to bump version ?